CLI Testing

 Parameters

-path: Path to the Python CLI script (relative to current working directory)match_threshold: Fuzzy matching threshold percentage (default: 50)
+path: Path to the Python CLI script (relative to current working directory)match_threshold: Fuzzy matching threshold percentage (default: 50)mode: Test comparison mode -Mode.FUZZY,Mode.JUDGE, orMode.FALLBACK.
+If None, uses config value (default: None)

 Basic Usage